Data Reliability Scoring: Gram Determinant Reliability Score

 \begin{proposition} Given $\mathcal{X} = [d]$, finite set $\mathcal{Y}$ and $L\ge 1$, the plug-in Gram determinant score in \cref{def:plug-in} asymptotically preserves reliability orderings in \cref{thm:gram_preserve}. \end{proposition}

-While the above plug-in estimate can asymptotically preserve all reliability ordering in \cref{thm:gram_preserve}, it lacks provable guarantees for data of finite size.
-In practice, only a limited number of observations are available, and the data source can be strategic and aims to maximize its reliability score. \Cref{def:stratified} provides an estimator that preserves the exact match ordering using finite data which rewards truthful reporting than any other reports.
+While the above plug-in estimator can asymptotically preserve all reliability orderings in \cref{thm:gram_preserve}, it lacks provable guarantees for finite samples.
+In practice, only a limited number of observations are available, and a strategic data source may aim to maximize its reliability score. \Cref{def:stratified} provides a finite-sample estimator that preserves the exact-match ordering, rewarding truthful reporting more than any alternative report.